toast3rx/smarthack2023/README.md

 frequencies.

-At the end of the session, the data are analized and saved in the database, then displayed all over the app.
+At the end of the session, the data are analized and saved in the database, and finally displayed all over the app.

 ## How to Run